trailheadlabs/outerspatial-map-library/api/index.md

 ### <a name="styling-vectors">Styling Vectors</a>

-OuterSpatial.js uses the [simplestyle specification](https://github.com/mapbox/simplestyle-spec) internally.
+OuterSpatial Map Library uses the [simplestyle specification](https://github.com/mapbox/simplestyle-spec) internally.
 It currently, at v1.1.0, includes the following properties:

     fill
     fill-opacity